monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

--Successfully filtered datasets, do not need pandas -decision tree using recursion built for CS5002 project -images still a headache for the presentation: have screenshot and preloaded website
+-Successfully filtered datasets, do not need pandas -decision tree using recursion built for CS5002 project -images still a headache for the presentation: have screenshot and preloaded website -finally done with the code, only powerpoint slides left

+### Experience:
+-I have not been able to achieve what I want to but it is a start, a foot in the right direction **Always remember, it is worth doing things badly at first then not doing it at all since "the fool is the precursor to the master"**

 ## Winter Break and 2021 Plans
 *- What do need to do to make a predictive model, right now have a static data, eventually want something like a pivot table that a user can play with*